MFR6340/theenglishextension.org/open-world-1/unit-6: The Deep Blue.md

 ## Supplemental Activities

 In the past, Sea Life Konstanz, just across the border in Germany, hasn't been particularly noteworthy for older kids.
-However, it is under renovations with plans to open in Spring of 2023 as a bigger better facility.   https://www.visitsealife.com/konstanz/en/
+However, it is under renovations with plans to open in Spring of 2023 as a bigger better facility.
+This might liven up one of those "what-should-we-do-today?" days.  https://www.visitsealife.com/konstanz/en/

 While this unit focuses on ocean life, learning more about fresh-water habitats is still an interesting and useful extension.
 Try visiting <a href="https://www.aquatis.ch/en/ " rel="nofollow">Aquatis Aquarium </a> in Lausanne which focuses on freshwater ecosystems on five continents.
 Compare animals that live in salt-water vs fresh-water , their survival techniques and the obstacles they face.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NDYyOTA4MDEsMzMzNDI4MjE1XX0=
+eyJoaXN0b3J5IjpbNTQ2NzQyNTE2LDMzMzQyODIxNV19
 -->